qianyuzqy/TransVOD_Lite/README.md

 ### Dataset preparation

 1. Please download ILSVRC2015 DET and ILSVRC2015 VID dataset from [here](https://image-net.org/challenges/LSVRC/2015/2015-downloads).
 Then we covert jsons of two datasets by using the [code](https://github.com/open-mmlab/mmtracking/blob/master/tools/convert_datasets/ilsvrc/).
-The joint [json](https://drive.google.com/drive/folders/1cCXY41IFsLT-P06xlPAGptG7sc-zmGKF?usp=sharing)  of two datasets is provided.
-The  After that, we recommend to symlink the path to the datasets to datasets/.
+You can directly download the joint json file [json](https://drive.google.com/drive/folders/1cCXY41IFsLT-P06xlPAGptG7sc-zmGKF?usp=sharing)  of the two datasets that we have already converted.
+After that, we recommend to symlink the path to the datasets to datasets/.
 And the path structure should be as follows:

 ```
 code_root/